brikis98/yevgeniy-brikman-homepage/_posts/2024-02-24-the-time-of-the-dark.md

 ## The not so good

 - Magic without rules or constraints.
-Too much deux ex machina.
+Too much deus ex machina.

 - A few fantasy tropes that have gotten a bit boring: the wizard with a staff, the long journey, the "there are no coincidences" thing, etc.